It’s important to introduce breaks in a conversation. Especially when you want to create a deep connection.

 If so, congratulations.
 Because we want exactly that.
-That’s one of the things we crave the most for.
+That’s one of the things we crave the most.

 Unfortunately, it happens quite rarely these days.

 And it gives you a good feeling.
-Like a pleasant warm summer rain.
+Like a pleasantly warm summer rain.
 Or the sun on your face.

 Or a cool breeze when it’s incredibly hot.
 Or like when you’re mega-thirsty and suddenly been given water to drink.